 Similarly, the number of connecting degrees for protein and genetic interactions was incorporated into a column in the replicative lifespan table.
 First, the frequency of protein and gene interactions was summarized from the list of protein pairs that associate and the list of genetic pairs that associate.
 This frequency data was then matched with the lifespan data to perform linear regression.
 Scatter plots of these results were also created.
 Multiple regression analysis was also conducted between various combinations of replicative lifespan, growth fitness (YPE), number of protein interactions, and number of genetic interactions (DO I NEED TO GO INTO THE SPECIFICS OF THESE MULTIPLE LINEAR REGRESSION COMBOS???).

 The mean, standard deviation, and coefficient of variation (CV) of the fitness data were calculated to assess the fitness plasticity.
 This calculated coefficient of variation for fitness plasticity was incorporated into a column of the lifespan table and linear regression was performed to assess the correlation between replicative lifespan and 1/CV, and replicative lifespan and the square root of 1/CV.
 Multiple regression was also conducted between replicative lifespan and the square root of 1/CV and the number of protein interactions (Biological Implications of the Weibull and Gompertz Models of Aging) ??????
+Weibull aging occurs in homogenous systems like machinery, and Gompertz aging occurs in heterogeneous systems like organisms.

 The calculated mean, standard deviation, and coefficient of variation for the morphology data were incorporated into the lifespan data table as columns.
 Linear regression analysis was performed between replicative lifespan and standard deviation, replicative lifespan and the square root of 1 over standard deviation, replicative lifespan and the square root of standard deviation, replicative lifespan and the calculated mean, and replicative lifespan and the coefficient of variation.
 Regression analysis was also performed between the mean and standard deviation of the morphology data.
 Several of these results were plotted.

 Multiple linear regression analysis was then performed between Replicative lifespan and several of the robustness proxies that were incorporated into the lifespan data table.
 DO I NEED TO ELABORATE ON THESE MULTIPLE REGRESSION VARIABLE COMBINATIONS??
+(You probably need some to explain the causal diagrams)

 RESULTS